 2. Plan What to Say

 Focus on behaviors you have personally observed and issues that are specific to you.
 Make sure you articulate your deepest concerns and your willingness to help.
 You may want to prepare notes or an outline to make sure you remember to say everything you want to share.
+It’s also important to avoid words like always and never when referring to their behaviors.

 3. Provide Options for Help

-When to Consider an Intervention for a Friend’s Alcohol Use
+When to Consider an Intervention

 A formal intervention is a meeting with multiple friends and family members who have been personally affected by the individual’s substance abuse.
+This meeting takes place with the hope and goal of getting your loved one to choose to enter treatment.

 Special intervention counselors are available to help moderate a meeting like this and to coach friends and loves ones about how to contribute effectively.
 There is no guarantee that an intervention will get your friend into rehab, but it will let him or her know that there are people who care and are concerned.